-Abdominal pain can be a very minor issue that is easily resolved or a medical emergency.
-There are many different things that can cause abdominal pain, whose pathophysiology can differ widely.
-Abdominal pain can be classified as either acute or chronic.
-When a patient presents to the emergency department or outpatient environment with abdominal pain, it generally constitutes a lengthy workup to determine the cause, and therefore the pathophysiology.
+Abdominal pain can be a minor issue that is easy to resolve or a medical emergency.
+Many different things can cause abdominal pain and their pathophysiology can differ widely.
+Abdominal pain can is classified as either acute or chronic.
+When a patient presents to the emergency department or outpatient environment with abdominal pain, it generally constitutes a lengthy workup to determine the cause and its pathophysiology.
 Additionally, abdominal pain can be referred pain, which can complicate the clinical picture even further.

 Abdominal pain can be the result of pregnancy, ectopic pregnancy, trauma, a long list of gastric issues (gastroenteritis, constipation, diarrhea, irritable bowel syndrome, GERD, Chron’s disease, appendicitis, to name a few), hernias, allergic response, endometriosis, gallstones, severe menstrual cramps, hepatitis, miscarriage, and many more.
 Many disease processes result in abdominal pain, and some may present with abdominal pain even though it is not the typical clinical picture.

 Cease painful stimuli, resolve the underlying cause, minimize any subsequent damage.

 A Nursing Care Plan (NCP) for abdominal pain starts when at patient admission and documents all activities and changes in the patient’s condition.
 The goal of an NCP is to create a treatment plan that is specific to the patient.
 They should be anchored in evidence-based practices and accurately record existing data and identify potential needs or risks.

 Making an individualized assessment of abdominal pain begins by focusing on the available background information of the patient: health history, current health status, psychological state, and other relevant data.